 What To Expect from the Quizzes?

-- The survey consists of 30 comprehensive questions total (20 for the Dosha Quiz and 10 for the Guna Quiz) with multiple choice answers to select from.
+- The quizzes consist of 30 comprehensive questions total (20 for the Dosha Quiz and 10 for the Guna Quiz) with multiple choice answers to select from.

-- Average expected length of time to take the survey is approx 7-10 minutes.
+- Average expected length of time to take the both quizzes is approximately 7-10 minutes.

-- If you want your results to be emailed to you, be sure to fill in your name and email address after completing the questions (before navigating to the results)
+- If you want your results to be emailed to you, be sure to fill in your name and email address after completing the questions.

-- You can take the quiz as many times as you like.
+- You can take the quizzes as many times as you like.
 Just make sure you go all the way to the end and get your results before closing your browser and reopening to access the quiz again.

 What are Doshas?